tom-bbc/AI-Safety-and-Alignment/Experiments/transformerlens-interpretability/Mechanistic Interpretability Quickstart.md

   * Induction heads seem to be responsible for the vast majority of **in-context learning** - the ability to use far back tokens in the context to predict the next token.
 This is a significant way in which transformers outperform older architectures like RNNs or LSTMs.
   * They develop fairly suddenly in a phase change (from about 2B to 4B training tokens) and are responsible for a significant loss decrease, so much so that there's a visible bump in the loss curve when they develop.
   * This core circuit seems to be used in a bunch of more sophisticated settings, such as translation or few-shot learning.
+  * If we know where repeated sequences will occur in a piece of text, we can use this offset to identify induction heads (in the second layer) by detecting heads with a high attention score on the token after the previous token at that offset in the sequence.
+This is because we know because on the repeated/second instance of a given token `T`, an induction head will attend to the token after the first instance of `T`.
+* Hooks:
   *